 Step 1: Cut out the rose petal pattern, sepal, and leaves.
 You can do it by hand with a pair or scissors or X-acto knife, or use a cutting machine such as a Cricut or Silhouette.
-I have the cutting patterns and cut files for either method available freely in my Resource Library (get the password to the Library by subscribing to my crafty little newsletter for free at the bottom of this post).
+I have the PDF cutting patterns and SVG/DXF cut files for either method available freely in my Resource Library (get the password to the Library by subscribing to my crafty little newsletter for free at the bottom of this post).

-On my Cricut, I cut the rose petal pattern out at 8″ wide and the leaves at 7.5″ wide.
+In Cricut Design Space, I cut the rose petal pattern out at 8″ wide and the leaves at 7.5″ wide.
 They should upload to Design Space at the correct size.
 Just click “Make It,” load your mats, and cut!

 Step 2 (Optional) Trace around the petals with a marker in an appropriate color.
 In the photo below, I’m tracing with a red marker that shows up just slightly darker than the red paper.
 This gives your roses a more natural look.

 Step 3: Soften and texturize the petals by going over them with a blunt, rounded object, such as the bottom of your quilling tool.
 I find it works best if I rest the petals on a paper towel that has been folded several times — this makes the paper more pliable.

 Step 4: Put the loose end of your flower pattern in the slot in the tip of your quilling tool and being rolling toward you.
 If you do not have a quilling tool, you can use long-nose pliers, tweezers, or a toothpick with a slot cut into it with an X-acto.
 Continue rolling your paper, keeping the bottom edges aligned with one another as best you can.

 Here is a quick video that shows you how to roll flowers, including the rose: